Which country is cheaper, Belgium or Austria?

 Salzburg: International students appreciate the high quality of life, excellent educational opportunities and unique European setting that makes this city special.
 There are also a number of beautiful places just outside of town that you can explore, as well as many travel connections to other popular cities in Europe.

-Belgium is popular with students.
+Belgium is a good country to visit for students.
 With major universities attracting students from all over the world, along with an active nightlife and bar scene, as well as affordable travel options, this country is a pretty good place for students.
 You'll find hostels, affordable food, fun cafes, and cheap activities in Brussels, Antwerp, Ghent, and other cities.
 The largest university areas are found in Brussels, Leuven, Liege, Ghent, and Antwerp, so you might want to focus on these areas if you're visiting or are interested in studying abroad.

 Ghent: The city is very popular with international students so it has a young and energetic vibe with plenty to do throughout the year.

-Many visitors use the public transit system in Austria.
+The transportation system in Austria can get you almost everywhere very easily.
 The train and public bus system here is terrific, and can take you just about anywhere you want to visit.
 The OBB trains, although not as quick and smooth as in some neighboring European countries, are affordable, efficient, and clean.
 At times they can be crowded, so book in advance with a seat reservation if possible.
 The buses can take you to most towns where the railroad doesn't go, but there are a few places where it's best to have your own car, such as in some of the small towns in the mountains and the national parks.
 The roads are terrific for driving, too.
 Vienna, Salzburg, Innsbruck, and other large cities have international airports with connections around Europe.

 Is it easy to travel around Austria?

-Generally, Belgium is considered to be a comfortable and luxurious place to visit.
+Belgium is extremely comfortable for travelers as it is a modern destination with plenty of amenities.
 Modern European comforts and luxuries are found everywhere here, so whether you're traveling to the cities or the countryside, you can expect modern conveniences.
 The larger cities have the most variation in price ranges for accommodations and restaurants, but at any price range you can expect modern facilities and quality service.
 Transportation is efficient and safe, and a large network of infrastructure for both locals and tourists alike can be found everywhere.
 The food is also excellent, clean, and safe no matter where you visit in Belgium.
 So, whether your a family looking for comfortable places for the kids, a couple on a romantic break, or a younger backpacker on a tight budget, everyone can expect to travel around efficiently and in comfort.

-Austria and Belgium are both quite touristy, seeing a large number of visitors every year.
+Both Austria and Belgium host many visitors every year.

 Both Austria and Belgium have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Austria than Belgium.
+With generally more activities and things to do, visitors tend to spend more time in Austria than in Belgium.
+Usually, 5-14 days is a good amount of time for Austria, and 3-7 days is enough time in Belgium.

 In Austria, you'll find national parks, history and culture, and skiing.
 The length of your trip often depends on your style of travel.
 Adventure travel is very popular here, too.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.